Walls Poured for Antofagasta Chile Temple Mechanical Level

 Demolition Underway at the Antofagasta Chile Temple Site

-Preliminary construction activity continues at the Antofagasta Chile Temple site where the final vacated structure is being demolished.
+Preliminary construction activity continues at the Antofagasta Chile Temple site where another vacated structure is being demolished.
 An excavator pulls debris into a large pile for removal.
 The property is being prepared for next month's groundbreaking ceremony, which will formally mark the beginning of the temple's construction.

 Scrubbing the Walls Around the Antofagasta Chile Temple Site